PATIENT AND FAMILY SUPPORT MANAGER (Spiritual Care)

 Rev. Michael Giles is Minister at the Finchley Methodist Church, as well as Superintendent for the Methodist Church of the Barnet & Queensbury Circuit.
 Michael also serves as a part time Chaplain at the Whittington Hospital as well as North London Hospice.
-Michael visits the In Patient Unit on a Monday afternoon.
+Rev. Michael Giles is available on alternate Monday afternoons and upon request.

 CHURCH OF ENGLAND

 Rev. Steven Young is Vicar of St. Michael & All Angels, Mill Hill, as well as part time Church of England Chaplain at North London Hospice.
 Steven visits the in-patient unit on a Tuesday Morning, but is also available at other times on request.

 Rev. Lynn Davidson is Vicar at St. John the Evangelist, Whetstone.
 Lynn has a background as a Senior Social Worker, as well as a wealth of experience in Pastoral Ministry.
 She is available upon request.

 Rev John Cornish brings a wealth of experience in Pastoral Ministry and as a Hospital Chaplain.
 He assists at Holy Trinity Church in Winchmore Hill and is also part time Chaplain at our Health and Wellbeing centre.
 Father John is available on Tuesday and Friday Mornings.